GSA/datagov-wptheme/README.md

 ###Plugins

-Custom plugins are provided in the `/plugins` folder.
 See the [plugins](plugins.md) page for a list of all the plugins used.

 ###Exportables
 The `/exportables/` folder contains advanced custom fields definitions in xml format that can be imported manually via acf plugin.